 So yeah, automate Pinterest to save yourself the hours lost and the #ganachefail.
 It’s not worth it.
 Buy ganache.
 100% easier.
 (Okay, I really am not sure what ganache is, it might be super easy to make and worth it, but I was enjoying saying it in my head).

-I use BoardBooster, it’s dope and cheap and works well.
+I use Tailwind, it’s dope and inexpensive and works well.
 My Pinterest grows basically on its own, I rarely login.
-I outsource and have someone go on and pin for about an hour a week and that seems to help.
+I outsource and have someone go on and pin for a few hours a week and that seems to help.
 It’s super basic, you could probably talk your like mom or friend into helping you do it while they watch Wheel of Fortune or The Bachelor and promise to pay them back in ganache or something.
 Now, I should clarify, Pinterest is a magical unicorn and worth spending time figuring-out.
 Back at step 1 when I was like “find the thing and crussssh it” I was thinking about Pinterest and/or Instagram.
 Pinterest is worth crushing, if that’s going to be *~your thing~* but I still 100% think it should be automated and your thing.

 As far as outsourcing - get rid of anything and everything that a) doesn’t actually need YOU to do it and b) sucks so much that you’re never going to do it anyway.
 Things like bookkeeping - SUCKS, I avoided it for the whole first year in my business and that really wasn’t a smart move.
 I then outsourced it to Bench.co because they are really awesome and for the first few months when I didn’t have a separate business account they never made fun of me when they saw that I went to Chipotle 3x a week. #yolo